Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

    end
    ```

-   > *Note:* Make sure the pod file has the public CocoaPod specs repository source.
+   Make sure the pod file has the public CocoaPod specs repository source.

-3. Install the Pod by opening terminal and running the following command:
+3. Install the Pod by opening a terminal and running the following command:

     ```ruby
    $ cd 'Project Dir'